Thomas Desmond Headshot

 Thomas Desmond

-Client Components and use client in Next.js App Directory
+Client Components and use client in Next.js App Router

 Client Components and use client in Next.js 13

-Are you considering using the latest Next.js 13 feature, the new app folder-based architecture?
+Are you considering using the latest Next.js App Router?
 Finding yourself adding the use client directive in lots of files?
 Or hitting this error:

 1Error: